Time elapsed: 2w1d

 related to person

-) makes the queries a bit easier to understand.
-That’s because the FROM user
+) will make the queries a bit easier to understand.
+That’s because the end will either have a FROM user

 As you can see, the feeds